Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 Have attachment anxiety issues in relationships?
 In this study, individuals with attachment anxiety issues had higher levels of antibodies to Epstein-Barr.
 Another study of college students showed those with EBV antibodies had more defensiveness and anxiety overall.
 EBV exposure even seems to correlate with how emotionally repressed you are are as a writer.
 If you've never had EBV, perhaps your anxiety and depression comes from exposure to Helicobacter Pylori, or Toxoplasmosis.
 There is a strong correlation between gastrointestinal issues and psychiatric disorders and yet psychiatrists rarely work with gastroenterologists to chase the root of the problem.

 Have a child with autism in the family?
 Perhaps they got it from their mother's immune response to a pathogen during pregnancy.
 Women with high levels of antibodies to Herpes simplex 2 midway through their pregnancies were twice as likely to have a child later diagnosed with autism.
 A 2013 study found that women who had flu while they were pregnant were also twice as likely to have a child later diagnosed with autism.
 According to this study of more than 95,000 women, pregnant women who had a fever lasting a week or longer — perhaps caused by influenza or another pathogen — were three times as likely to have an autistic child.
 The link is strongest in the second trimester, when a single fever is associated with a 40 percent increase in autism risk.
 Three or more fevers after the first trimester triples the risk of having a child with autism and yet, we rarely hear about it.
-It's likely that inflammatory chemicals such as cytokines are crossing the placenta and affecting the developing brain of the fetus, causing birth defects, chronic illnesses and delayed psychiatric issues.
+Inflammatory chemicals such as cytokines are likely crossing the placenta and affecting the developing brain of the fetus, causing birth defects, chronic illnesses and delayed psychiatric issues.

 Experience manic episodes that are classified as a Bipolar disorder?
 Maybe you got it from a Borna virus exposure.
 This relatively overlooked disease, also amusingly known as sad horse disease, is an infectious neurological syndrome of warm-blooded animals.
 Borna disease research came largely to a halt because most human studies do not focus on examining brain tissue (as samples are rarely available), but rather, blood samples, where viral loads are much lower.
 Luckily, research is beginning to kick back off again.